cosmos/mainnet/README.md

 instructions](https://cosmos.network/docs/gaia/installation.html)
 and the [guide to joining mainnet](https://cosmos.network/docs/gaia/join-mainnet.html).

-Users wishing to interact with the network should carefully review the security advisories in the recent blog post on
+Users wishing to interact with the network should carefully review [how to protect themselves](https://cosmos.network/atom-protection) and the security advisories in the recent blog post on
 [preparing for main net
 launch](https://blog.cosmos.network/cosmos-hub-to-launch-mainnet-a453d2247a34).